backube/volsync/docs/design/a-case-for.rst

 Initial implementation
 ======================

-The initial Scribe implementation should be focused on providing a minimal baseline of functionality that provides value.
+The initial VolSync implementation should be focused on providing a minimal baseline of functionality that provides value.
 As such, the focus will be providing clone-based replication via an `rsync data mover <mover-rsync.html>`_, and this implementation will assume both the source and destination are Kubernetes